YOPll/Funbot/README.md

 # Funbot
-multi-purpose discord that when you type "*leet || *rainbowme" , it posts your profil with some cool effect.
+multi-purpose discord bot that when you type "*leet || *rainbowme" , it posts your profile with some cool effect.
+# created by: @YOPI#8626

 # Using:
 - Python 3.9 (64-bit) (You don't need 3.9 but some functions might not work!) https://www.python.org/downloads/release/python-382/